 Many Structures Contain Truly Beautiful Materials

+This may not be a reason reclaimed wood is sustainable, but it is a benefit to choosing reclaimed wood products for your next home improvement project!
 There are many great uses for reclaimed wood.
-One thing to remember is that reclaimed wood in not unlike new wood it has the same properties and applications the major difference is that it has previously been used.
-One of the amazing things about reclaimed wood is that when cut into it can look exactly the same as freshly cut lumber.
+One thing to remember is that reclaimed wood is not unlike new wood; it has the same properties and applications; the major difference is that it has previously been used.
+One of the amazing things about reclaimed wood is that when cut into, it can look exactly the same as freshly cut lumber.

 Reclaimed wood comes in many different species and sizes.
-From traditional woods like pine and oak to more highly sought after species like walnut, ash and elm.
-Another great option is utilizing mixed wood species to combine all of the available species.
-Not only is this an attractive option it also maximizes the environmental benefits of using reclaimed wood.
+From traditional woods like Douglas fir and oak to more highly sought after species like walnut, ash and elm.
+Another great option is utilizing mixed wood species to combine all of the available species into a unique look.
+Not only is this an attractive option, it also maximizes the environmental benefits of using reclaimed wood.
 When creating a rustic product it is almost impossible to tell that there are multiple species incorporated.
+Not all reclaimed wood needs to be rustic.
+Many products are clean and modern in appearance lending to a wide variety of design styles.
+Whatever your interior design, there’s a reclaimed wood product to fit your style.

 Some Reclaimed Wood Can Be Quite Clean And Modern